mykki92/CI_PP5_SOUNDCHECK/README.md

 #### Main page
 19. As a user, I can view posts ordered by most recently added so that I am up to date with the newest content.
 20. As a user, I can keep scrolling through the posts so that they are loaded automatically and I don't have to select the next page.
-21. As a user, I can see all posts I have previously liked to save any content of interest.
+21. As a user, I can see all posts I have previously checked to save any content of interest.
 22. As a user, I can view posts from users I have followed, so I can stay up to date with their activity.
 24. As a user, I can search for posts by title so that I can find the posts I am interested in.